 NetFlow users can view and NetFlow administrator can add, edit or delete alarms.

-To configure NetFlow alarms, gO tO > Settings > NetFlow Settings > Alarms.
+To configure NetFlow alarms, g0 to Settings > NetFlow Settings > Alarms.

-To add a new alarm in NetFlow Analyzer:
+To add a new alarm:

-- 1. Click Add - 2.
-Set Alarm information (name, description, level, scope, object and optionally mail-to recipients) - Scope determines on which nodes an alarm will be applied: any or specific exporter, interface, subnet, Subnet Set or Traffic Pattern. - Object determines what type of traffic will be matched against the alarm threshold criteria: total, interface, subnet, protocol, host, AS, conversation etc. - Recipients list (optional) determines to whom will an email be sent if the alarm triggers.
-Only users with emails associated to their user account can be recipients. - 3.
-Set Alarm threshold.
+- 1. Click Add - Set Alarm information (name, description, level, scope, object and optionally mail-to recipients) - Scope determines on which nodes an alarm will be applied: any or specific Exporter, Interface, Subnet, Subnet Set, Traffic Pattern or End User. - Object determines what type of traffic will be matched against the alarm threshold criteria: total, service, protocol, host, AS, conversation and QoS. - Recipients list (optional) determines who will receive an email when alarm triggers Only users with emails associated to their user account can be recipients. - 3.
+Choose between Throughput or Volume type of threshold - 4.
+Specify alarm threshold condition - 5.
+Click Save